Luting agent: Definitive cements

-Zinc Phosphate
+Zinc phosphate

-This is the luting cement that has been about for the longest and has become very firmly established.
-It is still routinely used by almost one third of UK practitioners today.
+Zinc phosphate is the luting cement that has been about the longest and has become very firmly established.
+It is still routinely used by almost one-third of UK practitioners today.
 It is usually made up of a powder (zinc oxide and magnesium oxide) and a liquid (aqueous phosphoric acid).
 Mixing of zinc phosphate is done by using a spatula to gradually incorporate the powder into the liquid.
 By using a chilled glass slab, the working time will be increased.

 Clinical studies have been carried out and results show that over a ten-year period, zinc phosphate cemented restorations had a lower risk of failure compared to other conventional cements such as glass ionomer or resin-modified glass ionomer.
-However, it has some well-known clinical disadvantages including high clinical solubility, lack of adhesion, low setting pH and a low tensile strength.
+However, it has some well-known clinical disadvantages, including high clinical solubility, lack of adhesion, low setting pH and a low tensile strength.

-Zinc Polycarboxylate
+Zinc polycarboxylate

 Zinc polycarboxylate was the first cement to bind to tooth structure.
-It is generally made up of the same powder as zinc phosphate (zinc oxide and up to 10% magnesium oxide) but uses a different liquid – aqueous copolymer of polyacrylic acid (30-40%).
+It is generally made up of the same powder as zinc phosphate (zinc oxide and up to 10% magnesium oxide) but uses a different liquid – aqueous copolymer of polyacrylic acid (30–40%).

-It has a short working time which can make it difficult to use but this can be elongated by adding tartaric acid, mixing on a cold glass slab or using a lower powder: liquid ratio.
+It has a short working time which can make it difficult to use but this can be elongated by adding tartaric acid, mixing on a cold glass slab or using a lower powder–liquid ratio.
 In comparison with zinc phosphate, zinc polycarboxylate has been found to be distinctly superior in its adhesion to enamel and dentin under tensile loading.

-Glass Ionomer
+Glass ionomer

-This is the first of the GI luting cements to appear in 1978.
+This is the first of the glass ionomer (GI) luting cements to appear in 1978.
 It consists of fluoroaluminosilicate glass and a liquid containing polyacrylic acid, itaconic acid and water.
-Alternatively, the acid may be freeze dried and added to powder with distilled water.
+Alternatively, the acid may be freeze-dried and added to powder with distilled water.

-When in position it will release fluoride ions which could have a potential anti caries effect.
+When in position it will release fluoride ions which could have a potential anti-caries effect.
 It also binds physicochemically to tooth structure and has a low coefficient of thermal expansion, both of which are important to create a good seal and good retention.
 However, it has been linked with significant postoperative sensitivity.
-It is also very initially acidic which may cause pulpal inflammation and has a very slow setting reaction meaning hardening can take up to 7 days.
+It is also very initially acidic which may cause pulpal inflammation and has a very slow setting reaction, meaning hardening can take up to seven days.

 Resin cements

 Resin cements are a type of polymerisable lutes.
-It consists of methacrylate and dimethacrylate monomers (e.g. bisphenol A-glycidyl methacrylate (Bis-GMA), urethane dimethacrylate (UDMA), tri-ethylene glycol dimethacrylate (TEGMA)), filler particles (e.g. quartz, fused silica, aluminosilicates and borosilicates) and an initiator which can be either chemically or light activated.
+They consist of methacrylate and dimethacrylate monomers (e.g. bisphenol A-glycidyl methacrylate (Bis-GMA), urethane dimethacrylate (UDMA), tri-ethylene glycol dimethacrylate (TEGMA)), filler particles (e.g. quartz, fused silica, aluminosilicates and borosilicates) and an initiator which can be either chemically- or light-activated.